EliasKotlyar/MED9RamReader/README.md

 # MED9RamReader
 Utility to read Ram of a MED9.1 ECU

+## Requirements:
+Linux:
+SocketCan capable Adapter

+Windows:
+OpenPort 2.0 Adapter
+Python (32 Bit)

 ## Usage

-1. Use on a computer with socketcan
+2. Run pip install -r requirements.txt
-2. Run read_memory_full for reading a part of memory.
+2. Run read_memory.py for reading a part of memory.

 Attention: The code is highly experimental and may break your ECU if used incorrectly.